 The colonial Dutch can be a tricky group to research.
-Not only are records about them some of the oldest in America, but there are cultural practices - for instance, Dutch naming patterns—that are different from those researchers may have encountered before.
+Not only are records about them some of the oldest in America, but there are cultural practices—for instance, Dutch naming patterns—that are different from those researchers may have encountered before.

 Fortunately, there is a large body of existing, thoroughly vetted research on many New York Dutch families, and there are many ways in which a researcher can leverage this work to make further discoveries.

 Whether you’re seeking an early immigrant’s country of origin, looking to prove your definitive link back to a colonial Dutch family, or just interested in exploring more about the earliest families of New York, it’s well worth exploring existing research on New York’s colonial Dutch families.

 As with many areas of family history research, one of the very first steps in approaching a New York Dutch research question should be to determine what has already been compiled on the family in question and other associated families.